kaza007/USB-Pro-PIC-Programmer-v2/README.md

 ----------
 The USB Pro PIC-PIC18-PIC16-AVR programmer is an [*open project*](http://www.oshonsoft.com/picprogprousb.html) created by Vladimir Soso, the author of the PIC Simulator IDE at [*OshonSoft.com*](http://www.oshonsoft.com/).

 This project is a PCB for the USB Pro PIC Programmer with added DC-DC converter.
 The programmer can now be powered by the USB port without the use of an external power supply.
+The PCB is also very easy to assemble as all the components are *through hole* type.

 ![Demo](https://github.com/kaza007/USB-Pro-PIC-Programmer-v2/blob/master/usbpropicprog-v2-demo.jpg)